Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Simulation Results

 \section{Simulation Results}

 In this section, the simulation results of the proposed coverage method in known and unknown environments are presented.
 In order to evaluate the effectiveness of the proposed method, various scenarios are conducted.
 Furthermore, to show the performance of the proposed method in comparison with other approaches, the proposed method is compared with presented methods in \cite{bullo4} and \cite{sch4} in known and unknown environments, respectively, based on the cost function given by \eqref{f1}.
-It should be noted that, the initial position of agents in comparative studies is considered to be the same.
-The video of all scenarios is available through this link: \textit{ \url{https://www.youtube.com/watch?v=6QcD1WQSBZY}}.
-The following assumptions are considered in this section: \begin{itemize} \item The density function of the environment is parameterized based on Assumption \ref{assump1} and with the help of $25$ truncated Gaussian functions (i.e. $\mathcal{K}(\mathbf{q})=[ \mathcal{K}_1(\mathbf{q}),\dots,\mathcal{K}_{25}(\mathbf{q})]^\mathrm{T}$) as follows:
+It should be noted that, the initial position of agents in comparative studies is considered to be the same. {We included extra scenarios not detailed in the paper due to brevity.
+However, one can access videos of all scenarios through the following link {\textit{ \url{https://www.youtube.com/watch?v=6QcD1WQSBZY}}}.} The following assumptions are considered in this section: \begin{itemize}

+\item The environment $\mathbf{Q}$ is taken to be a unit square and it is divided into an even $5\times5$ grid.
+Each truncated Gaussian mean $\mu_j$ is set so that each of $25$ Gaussian functions is centered at its corresponding grid square. \item To ensure a fair comparison between the performance of our algorithm and the Voronoi method, the control gains $\epsilon$ and $k_{\mathrm{prop}}$ are regulated so that both algorithms operate within the same control input range. \item For implementation purposes, the algorithm is discretized with a sampling time of $0.01\rm s$.